DeFi Lending and Taxes: Yield Farming, Staking, and Interest

 Yield Farming: The Tax Complexity Multiplier

-Every step in this process has potential tax implications.
+Every single step in this process has potential tax implications.

 Step 1: Providing Liquidity

-When you deposit two assets into a liquidity pool and receive LP tokens, there is a question of whether this constitutes a taxable exchange.
+When you deposit two assets into a liquidity pool and receive LP tokens, there's a question of whether this constitutes a taxable exchange.

-Some taxpayers argue that providing liquidity is more akin to a deposit (not a disposal) and should not be taxable until withdrawal.
-The IRS has not provided definitive guidance on this specific question.
+Some taxpayers argue that providing liquidity is more like a deposit (not a disposal) and shouldn't be taxable until withdrawal.
+The IRS hasn't provided definitive guidance on this specific question.

-Staking LP tokens in a yield farm to earn additional reward tokens may or may not be a taxable event depending on whether the staking is treated as a disposal of the LP token.
-This is another area without clear IRS guidance.
+- Staking LP tokens may or may not be a taxable event depending on whether it's treated as a disposal

-Reward tokens earned from yield farming are ordinary income at the fair market value when received — the same treatment as governance token rewards from lending protocols.
+- Reward tokens earned are ordinary income at fair market value when received

 Bottom line: A single yield farming cycle can generate five or more separate taxable events.
-This is why yield farming is a record-keeping challenge of the highest order.
+This is why yield farming is a record-keeping nightmare.

 Liquidity Provider (LP) Tax Tracking

-LP positions are among the most difficult DeFi transactions to track for tax purposes.
+LP positions are among the most difficult DeFi transactions to track for tax purposes, and I'm still working through the best approach.

 The Challenge

-- Constant rebalancing: AMM (Automated Market Maker) pools continuously rebalance as trades occur.
-Your position's composition changes with every swap.
+Constant rebalancing — AMM pools continuously rebalance as trades occur.
+Your position's composition changes with every swap that happens in the pool.

-- Multiple assets: LP positions involve at least two tokens, each with its own cost basis.
+Multiple assets — LP positions involve at least two tokens, each with its own cost basis and price movements.

 Practical Approach